 This GHHIN Dialogue session provides a rapid tour through urban innovations in heat health.

-A panel of five experts and practitioners will give short updates on the state of the practice of increasing resilience to extreme heat across the world from their diverse perspectives of governance, planning, design, and vulnerable populations.
-This will be followed by a facilitated panel discussion, with opportunities for audience interaction and engagement via questions submitted at registration and during the event via Mentimeter.
+Held on 28 July 2020, the dialogue includes updates from a panel of five experts and practitioners on the state of the practice of increasing resilience to extreme heat across the world from their diverse perspectives of governance, planning, design, and vulnerable populations, and a facilitated panel discussion.
+Watch the full recording and download the presentations from the dialogue below.

 Laurie L. Goering